-- 9.14.
-All employees of the Authority have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
-Information may be sensitive, or privileged, or may possess some intrinsic value, and its disclosure or loss could result in a cost to the Authority. - 9.15.
-The Authority's Administration and General Directive No AD/2/12 outlines the current Service Internet and E-mail policy and procedures to ensure that the law is not broken; to minimise the risk; and to ensure the safe and efficient use.
-Brigade Managers shall ensure that appropriate employees are familiar with this
+- 9.14 All employees of the Authority have a personal responsibility with regard to the protection and confidentiality of information, whether held in manual or computerised records.
+Information may be sensitive, or privileged, or may possess some intrinsic value, and its disclosure or loss could result in a cost to the Authority. - 9.15 The Authority's Administration and General Directive No AD/2/12 outlines the current Service Internet and E-mail policy and procedures to ensure that the law is not broken; to minimise the risk; and to ensure the safe and efficient use.
+Brigade Managers shall ensure that appropriate employees are familiar with this document; and that adequate and effective controls and security routines are operated in accordance with the guidance. - 9.16 The Treasurer shall ensure that all computerised systems are properly registered and operated in accordance with requirements of the Data Protection Act 1998 and other legislation. - 9.17 It is the responsibility of Brigade Managers to ensure that all computerised systems within their service areas are operated in accordance with legal requirements and all appropriate staff are familiar with the guidance provided.

-- document; and that adequate and effective controls and security routines are operated in accordance with the guidance. - 9.16.
-The Treasurer shall ensure that all computerised systems are properly registered and operated in accordance with requirements of the Data Protection Act 1998 and other legislation. - 9.17.
-It is the responsibility of Heads of Service to ensure that all computerised systems within their service areas are operated in accordance with legal requirements and all appropriate staff are familiar with the guidance provided. - 9.18.
-Financial records, both manual and computerised should be retained and disposed of in accordance with agreed retention timescales.
+9.18 Financial records, both manual and computerised should be retained and disposed of in accordance with the service's record management retention and disposal guide and held by Finance.